On your driving test, when performing a Basic Left Turn, the examiner will expect you to:

-When you first see the junction you should check your mirrors to assess the speed and position of following traffic.
+When you first see the junction, you should check your mirrors to assess the speed and position of the following traffic.

-Once in the correct position you will need to adjust your speed.
-Ease of the accelerator to start with, but use the footbrake in good time so that following traffic has enough time to react to your brake light signals.
+Once in the correct position, you will need to adjust your speed.
+Ease off the accelerator to start with, but use the footbrake in good time so that following traffic has enough time to react to your brake light signals.

 When you are travelling slowly enough, select the appropriate gear.